 Dr Alessandro Casaburi

-- Lecturer (Electronic and Nanoscale Engineering)
+- Senior Lecturer (Electronic & Nanoscale Engineering)

 Alessandro Casaburi He joined the University of Glasgow as Post Doctoral Research Fellow in February 2013.
 In April 2013 he took up a Marie Curie Fellowship and in October 2015 He became Lecturer.